-We continue to offer a progressive programme of adult learning community-based Gaelic classes.
+10 Current practice We continue to offer a progressive programme of adult learning community-based Gaelic classes.
 On an annual basis we organise a Gaelic tutor training event in the Highland area.
 We continue to deliver an annual Gaelic culture community day.

-Deliver opportunities to support adult learners within a community context, such as adult learning residentials and exchanges.
+Actions required Deliver opportunities to support adult learners within a community context, such as adult learning residentials and exchanges.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team

-The Council regularly liaises with Ainmean-Àite na h-Alba (AÀA), to ensure correct and authoritative forms of Gaelic place-names are used across all signage and documents.

-Continue to work with AÀA to develop a Gaelic place-name course for GME primary pupils.
+11 Current practice The Council regularly liaises with Ainmean-Àite na h-Alba (AÀA), to ensure correct and authoritative forms of Gaelic place-names are used across all signage and documents.
+Actions required Continue to work with AÀA to develop a Gaelic place-name course for GME primary pupils.
+Target date August 2026

-August 2026